 Link tasks with code commits and pull requests

 With Git or Subversion repositories on Backlog, developers can version control their code and link issues with git commits and pull requests.
 This is convenient as developers and project managers can easily check which part of the code was changed for a specific task.

 We’ve shared a step-by-step flow of how a development team can carry out scrum using Backlog’s various functions:

 If you only take away one idea from this post, it should be the idea of using milestones to mark your sprint tasks.
-With this, you get the useful burndown chart to visualize the team’s work completion rate.
-We’ll cover the burndown charts in more depth in a future article, so stay tuned for that.
+With them, you can use burndown charts to visualize your team’s work completion rate.

 Have a fun and productive scrum on Backlog!